MrRevillod/AxumResponses/README.md

 ## Description

-**Axum Responses** is a library designed to simplify the creation and handling of HTTP responses in applications built with [Axum](https://github.com/tokio-rs/axum).
-It provides a clear abstraction for handling standard and custom responses, along with useful tools.
+**Axum Responses** is a crate designed to simplify the creation and handling of HTTP responses in applications built with [Axum](https://github.com/tokio-rs/axum).
+It provides abstractions for handling standardized JSON responses, file responses, and error management, making it easier to build robust web applications.

 ## Installation